Fergerber123/gif-u8g2-animations/README.md

 I made a Python tool for previewing how your `.xbm` frames animation looks before uploading to the ESP called `previewer.py`.

-If you plan to use the default frame directory, place your `.xbm` frame files in the folder named `frames` inside the tool's directory.
+If you plan to use the default frame directory, place your `.xbm` frame files in a folder named `frames` inside the tool's directory.

 * Open a CLI in the tool's directory location